 Start your second day in Bangkok at Jim Thompson's House, home of the American who rejuvenated the Thai silk industry.
 It's right in the city center (near the National Stadium BTS).

-The shimmering silks on display in the shop at Jim Thompson's should put you in the mood for a full frontal attack on the city's shops: About a 10-minute walk away from Jim Thompson's House is Mah Boon Krong (MBK), a giant mall catering to Thai teenagers and bargain hunters alike.
-Adjacent to the Siam BTS is Siam Paragon, a center filled with superluxury boutiques.
-If you still haven't found that special something, continue on to the funky, trendy clothing stores found in the maze of lanes in Siam Square.
+The shimmering silks on display in the shop at Jim Thompson's should put you in the mood for a full frontal attack on the city's shops: About a 10-minute walk away from Jim Thompson's House is Mah Boon Krong (MBK), a multi-floor home to everything from funky fashion to phone accessories.
+Adjacent to the Siam BTS is Siam Paragon, a center filled with super-luxury boutiques and a huge choice of restaurants.
+If you still haven’t found that special something, continue to the funky, trendy stores found in the maze of lanes in Siam Square.